Wendling, Oregon

 Wendling is an unincorporated community in Lane County, Oregon, United States, located northeast of Marcola.
 Wendling's post office operated from 1899 to 1952.
-It was named for George X. Wendling, a local lumberman.
+The town was named for George X. Wendling, a San Francisco investor, who was the largest investor in Booth-Kelly's expansion into the Mohawk.
 Wendling was created as a company town for the Booth-Kelly Lumber Company.